 You can keep your Christmas Carols and your Wonderful Lifes — when the holidays roll around, nothing is as satisfying as a good old-fashioned rom-com.
-Nancy Meyers’ The Holiday celebrated its 10th anniversary in 2016, and in honor of a decade of Cameron Diaz and Kate Winslet’s transatlantic holiday home-swap, we’ve ranked 11 entries to the genre that bring holiday cheer as much as romantic wish fulfillment.
+As part of our Countdown to Tinseltown celebrating this festive season, we’ve ranked 14 of the genre’s entries from the last 30 years that bring holiday cheer as much as romantic wish fulfillment.
 Check out our countdown ahead.

 The late Garry Marshall contributed many wonderful things to the world of film and television; his trio of ensemble rom-coms each centered on a different holiday is not one of them.
 The second of these was 2011’s New Year’s Eve, a mind-numbingly shallow effort that followed the Dec.
 31 adventures of dull characters played by Sarah Jessica Parker, Halle Berry, Jessica Biel, Robert De Niro, Zac Efron, Lea Michele, Ashton Kutcher, Katherine Heigl, Josh Duhamel, and Jon Bon Jovi, among a host of other big stars — huge — all of whom deserve better.